sensible-hq/sensible-docs/readme-sync/v0/layout-based-extractions/3000 - portfolio.md

 Sensible recommends extracting each document in a portfolio using its own document type, so you can write [validations](doc:validate-extractions)  for each type.
 For example, use an "income tax" doc type and an "invoice" doc type, rather than creating a "combined_tax_and_invoice" doc type.

-In order for Sensible to handle the portfolio in one extraction request, specify the following:
+To extract from a portfolio, take the following steps:

-- Use [fingerprints](doc:fingerprint) in configs to segment the portfolio into documents.
+- Specify [fingerprints](doc:fingerprint) to configure how Sensible segments the portfolio into documents.
 Fingerprints test for text matches on first pages, last pages, and other page types.
--  Indicate the file is a portfolio in your extraction request by taking one of the following steps:
+- Create an extraction request by taking the following steps:

+  - Indicate the file is a portfolio:
     - Sensible app: Click the **Portfolio** button on the **Extract** tab.
     - SDKs: Specify the Document Types parameter in the Extract method.
     - API:  Use one of the Portfolio extraction endpoints.

-  In each of these requests, specify the doc types that apply to the portfolio.
+  - In the request, specify the doc types that exist in the portfolio.
 For example, using the API, `"types": ["insurance_quote", "insurance_loss_run"]`.
 The extraction response includes document extractions and their page ranges in the portfolio.

 Examples